 The “REEFS & WRECKS” Route is along with the North Route the number 1 in the North of the Red Sea.
-The most complete and varied route to which we will add not very well known diving spots.
-Our experience in the last 20 years diving in Red Sea give the experience to the Blue force team to know those places.
+Especially if you are looking for scuba diving in Sharm el Sheik.
+The most complete and varied route to which we will add not very well-known diving spots.
+Our experience in the last 20 years diving in the Red Sea give the experience to the Blue force team to know those places.

 - 8 nights